JoshuaHockley/rpnhs/README.md

 *  `~/.config/rpnhs/macros`
 *  `$XDG_CONFIG_HOME/rpnhs/macros`

-The macro file should be a plain text file containing 1 macro definition per line.
+The macro file should be a plain text file containing 1 macro definition per line.\
+Empty lines and lines beginning with `#` are ignored.

 For example:
 ```
 ~/.rpnhs_macros
 ----------------------
+# nth root
+# 64 3 nroot -> 4
 nroot  recip pow

+# mean
+# c 8.2 4.3 10 5/2 4 avg -> 6.25
+# 4 is how many numbers are being averaged
 avg  scnt ++ lcnt /
 ```